Satisfied (Hamilton song)

 "Satisfied" is the eleventh song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 The song is sung by the character Angelica Schuyler, originally performed by Renée Elise Goldsberry.
+Goldsberry released a solo version of the song for her 2025 album, Who I Really Am.
+The official music video for her solo version was released on youtube in 2026.

 Background

 On Twitter, Lin-Manuel Miranda posted a real letter from Angelica to Alexander Hamilton that inspired the song's lyrics: "You are happy my dear friend to find consolation in 'words & thoughts.'
 I cannot be so easily satisfied."
 Miranda told The Hollywood Reporter, "The lyrics...are some of the most intricate I've ever written.
 I can't even rap them, but Renée Elise Goldsberry, who plays Angelica — that's her conversational speed.
 That's how fast she thinks.
 You really get the sense that Angelica's the smartest person in the room, and she reads Hamilton within a moment of meeting him."